-Notice for Bond Elections: Entities holding bond elections must provide additional notice per Section 4.003(f) added by SB 637 (83rd Legislature, 2013, RS).
+Notice for Bond Elections: Entities holding bond elections must provide additional notice per Section 4.003(f).
 A debt obligation order under Section 3.009 must be posted:

-- 1. On election day and during early voting by personal appearance, in a prominent location at each polling place. - 2.
-Not later than the 21st day before the election, in three public places in the boundaries of the political subdivision holding the election. - 3.
-During the 21 days before the election, on the political subdivision's Internet website, prominently and together with the notice of the election and the contents of the proposition, if the political subdivision maintains an Internet website.
+- 1. On election day and during early voting by personal appearance, in a prominent location at each polling place; - 2.
+Not later than the 21st day before the election, in three public places in the boundaries of the political subdivision holding the election; and - 3.
+During the 21 days before the election, on the political subdivision's Internet website, prominently and together with the notice of the election, a copy of the sample ballot, and the contents of the proposition, if the political subdivision maintains an Internet website.
+(NEW LAW HB 440 2019).

-Notice for State Constitutional Amendment Election: The commissioners court does not order this election (the governor orders it), but your county must post notice of the election on the commissioners court bulletin board and must also provide notice under one of the methods authorized under A, B, or C above.
+Notice for State Constitutional Amendment Election: The constitutional amendment election is ordered by the governor.
+However, the commissioners court should also complete a local order to ensure that all required actions related to the election have been completed.
+Additionally, your county must post notice of the election on the commissioners court bulletin board and must also provide notice under one of the methods authorized under 1, 2, or 3 above.
 (Secs.
 4.002(1), 4.003(b)).